In the next part of our Kimberley adventure, we were planning to visit four stunning Kimberley Gorges.

-Then we went about 500 meters downstream to see Aboriginal rock paintings.
-Several faces with huge black eyes were looking at me again.
+Then we walked about 500 meters downstream to see the Aboriginal rock paintings.
+There were several faces with huge black eyes looking at us again.

 What an amazing place.
 Time had run out quickly.
 When we finally got back to the car, it turned out that we spent over 3 hours at the gorge.